rikodot/kardi_notes_app/README.md

 - [ ] note content & feedback content limit 65535 - we limit to plain 40000 and check if encrypted 65535 - stop 40k check and do better > 65535 error so user knows
 - [ ] no need to send passwords to the server
 - [ ] option to highlight text in notes
-- [ ] fdroid first startup entering custom url goes out of boundary and bugs out
 - [ ] different update link for fdroid, apk and google play
 - [ ] create new note -> spam save button fast -> go back -> multiple same new notes (only locally)
 - [ ] add android:allowBackup flag and set to false so people cant copy the data from the phone using adb
-- [ ] when setting custom url (in settings or loading screen), check if it is correct before saving
+- [ ] when setting custom url (in settings or loading screen), verify if it is correct before saving
 - [ ] more verbose error messages in versionCheck (not always "notok")
 - [ ] better internet connectivity check (maybe also check if can connect to api)
 - [ ] optional log file of actions with ability to upload to server